molgenis/biobesu/README.md

 A suite for testing bioinformatics tools.
 Be sure to check a suite's individual README for any additional requirements.
 Their README's are stored in their individual folders located [here](./biobesu/suite).

+## Requirements

+- python 3.3 or higher
+- pip

+Furthermore, ensure that the python `/bin` folder is added to `$PATH` in `.bash_profile` so that the tool will be executable from the command line.

 ## How-to

 ### Install
 ```bash
 git clone git@github.com:molgenis/biobesu.git